Here’s How to Fail as a Musician…

 No time, energy, or money required.

-All you need to do is hold on to that belief that marketing is evil, stay away from anything remotely difficult, and wait around for some savior of a manager or record label to show up on your doorstep and make you a star.
+All you need to do is hold onto that belief that marketing is “evil”, stay away from anything remotely difficult, and wait around for some savior of a manager (or record label) to show up on your doorstep and make you a rock star.
 Instant results are guaranteed.

 Why the rant?

-That is what the Insider Circle is all about.
-It’s a community of musicians who understand what marketing is, and how essential this stuff is for our careers.
+That is what Music Marketing Manifesto 4.0 is all about.
+It’s a program for musicians who understand what marketing is, and how essential this stuff is for our careers.

-Now – as I’ve already touched on – the Music Marketing Inner Circle is not for everyone.
+Now – as I’ve already touched on – Music Marketing Manifesto 4.0 is not for everyone.

 If you’re still of the mind set that “marketing is evil”, or that you would rather wait for a record label to come along and make you a rock star, this is probably not for you.

-As excited as I am about the Music Marketing Insider Circle, I’m also a bit disheartened.
+As excited as I am about the Music Marketing Manifesto 4.0, I’m also a bit disheartened.

 I have received thousands of emails from musicians over the last few months.
 While I truly dig hearing from you guys, I’m surprised by how many barriers to success many musicians throw up for themselves.